 it could cause.
 The article was written by Sean Michael Kerner.
 Details

-CME-24 was the main topic of a February 3, 2006 article on MSNBC entitled "What's
+about CME-24 and all CME identifiers are available on the CME List.
+MSNBC, February 3, 2006 CME-24 was the main topic of a February 3, 2006 article on MSNBC entitled "What's

 in a virus name?
 A lot of confusion."
 The article describes the threat